Manage My Property Logo

 Your deposit will be protected by the following scheme: The Deposit Protection Service www.depositprotection.com

-MMP will instruct DPS to refund your deposit at the end of the tenancy.
+MMP will instruct DPS to refund your deposit at the end of the tenancy subject to the DPS rules and guidelines and once an agreement has been reached with the landlord regarding any deductions.

 What about insurance?

 Tenants are responsible for insuring their own possessions.
-We would strongly urge you to take out an appropriate Contents Insurance, which includes Third Party cover for the Landlord.
-Please ensure that your possessions are covered by Contents Insurance from the very beginning of your Tenancy.
+You should seriously consider taking out an appropriate Contents Insurance policy, which includes Third Party cover for the Landlord, to ensure that your possessions are protected from the very beginning of your Tenancy.

 Who pays for Council Tax and Utilities on rental property?